-I am currently a Senior Software Engineer at Lincoln, MA technology startup Velobit (acquired by HGST (a Western Digital company) in July 2013).
-VeloBit is accelerating storage IO through innovative SSD caching solutions including data deduplication and compression.
-I write code for kernel space drivers and user space utilities, targeting Linux, Windows, and VMware platforms.
+I am currently a Principal Software Engineer at the Lincoln, MA office of HGST (a Western Digital company).
+I joined through the acquisiton of small technology startup VeloBit in 2013.
+At VeloBit and now HGST I've worked on innovative storage accelerating technologies using SSD caching, data deduplication, compression, SSD device intimacy, and clustered storage.
+I do architectural design and write code for kernel space drivers and user space utilities, targeting Linux and Windows platforms.

 I began exploring Linux in 1999 when I was a teenager and I've been using it ever since.
 I have over 15 years of experience with the GNU/Linux environment, 10 years of experience using Linux as a development platform.
 I've also been experimenting with IPv6 on my home network and colocated server since 2005, learning about protocol routing in the process.